carolinapiro/airflow_and_azure_sandbox/README.md

 Othe technologies used are: Azure SQL Database and Azure Blob Storage.

 # Solution structure
+The code for this solution is in the dags folder, divided in 4 files:

+- In the connectors subfolder:
+  One file for each external resource used: ML API, Azure SQL Database and Azure Blob Storage.
+  In each of them, there are:
+  - class attributes for common information, such as the connection id, container id, etc.
+  - instance attributes for the hook used.
+  - methods to initialize the hook and perform operations in the resources, such as query a table, use a REST endpoint, etc.

+- The dag file:
+  - task definitions
+  - dag definition

 ## Airflow Resources
 Connections to the ML API, Azure SQL Database and Azure Blob Storage were configured in the Airflow UI.